 What are some examples of foods to store

 Ready-to-eat canned goods that don’t require cooking before eating, granola bars, dried milk, peanut butter, nuts, and protein bars are all examples of good items to store.
 Crackers, bread, and similar products are good to keep as well – as long as you keep the stock rotated and keep in mind that they will not last as long as non-perishable items.

 Home grown foods can be canned, dried, or frozen.
 Depending on how you plan your garden, they can supply you with healthy, inexpensive foods for a year.

 Don’t forget about freeze-dried foods and MREs.
 These food typically stay good for 2 to 25 years, so make sure they are sorted by expiration date.
 And don’t wait for an emergency to eat them.
 Try them now and then to see what your family likes, and then purchase more of the favorites.

 How do you store food items long term

 Have a shelf, closet, pantry, or cellar dedicated to your emergency food storage.
-Everything in your emergency food supply should be stored in airtight containers and you will want to have extra storage containers and/or zip lock bags to keep opened items in.
+Sore your emergency food supply in airtight containers and have extra storage containers and/or zip lock bags to keep opened items in.
 Keep a list or clearly mark all boxes, cans, and bags with expiration dates and “opened on” dates and keep your stock rotated and free of expired items.